Skip to content

 MethodDescription

-check_health()Raises XmemoryHealthCheckError if the API is unreachable.
+client.check_health()Raises XmemoryHealthCheckError if the API is unreachable.

-write(text, *, extraction_logic, timeout)Synchronous write.
-Returns WriteResponse.
+write(text, *, extraction_logic?, timeout?)Synchronous write.
+Returns WriteResult.

-read(query, *, read_mode, timeout)Query memory.
-Returns ReadResponse.
+read(query, *, read_mode?, timeout?)Query memory.
+Returns ReadResult.